 The first care plan you make should be seen as just an initial step – it has to remain flexible and should be reevaluated at regular intervals.
 While there are many unknowns in caregiving, it is certain that circumstances will change over time, so be prepared to evolve your care plan every few months, or in some cases as frequently as week to week, if your loved one’s condition is altering quickly.

 Over time and with more and more experience, you may discover that you need some extra help from outside support providers or additional family members in order to maintain your own quality of life and your family’s wellbeing, as well as, of course, the care recipient’s.
-Should that be the case, you may look into hiring external assistance from private care providers to cover tasks that you may not be best suited to manage.
+Should that be the case, you may look into hiring external assistance from private live-in care providers to cover tasks that you may not be best suited to manage.

 This could be anything from daily grooming, preparing meals, administering medication, paying bills, or home maintenance.
 You may also wish to seek the advice of medical professionals or other experts for their opinion when making care decisions to gain the benefit of their experience.